joelvaneenwyk/alt-snap-windows/AltSnap.md

 - Fixed Maximize Vertically action that would erase the old restore state.
 - Fixed some crash when launching again AltSnap with a previous instance.
 - Fixed Tray icon handling under Win10.
-- Changed: Now when the space key is pressed for a movement the snap sate will be toggled between no snapping and all border-borders snapping.
+- Changed: Now when the space key is pressed for a movement the snap state will be toggled between no snapping and all border-borders snapping.

 ### AltSnap 1.47

-- Project was renamed from **AltDrag__ to __AltSnap** to avoid conflict with Original AltDrag from Stefan Sundin.
+- Project was renamed from **AltDrag__ to __AltSnap** to avoid conflict with Original AltDrag from **Stefan Sundin**.
 Old choco package will no longer be updated and will be given back as soon as Stefan asks for it.
   I advise to all users to uninstall AltDrag and install AltSnap.
-- New: Support of Snap Layouts, also called Zones.
-All associated settings are in the `[Zones]` section of the .ini file **Read carefully:**
+- **New:** Support of Snap Layouts, also called Zones.
+All associated settings are in the `[Zones]` section of the `.ini` file **read carefully**:

   1) Check the **Snap to layout** option (`UseZones=1` in the .ini).
   2) Configure your layout by opening several *Test Windows* from the tray.
-  3) Arrange those windows across all of your monitors as you you wish.
+  3) Arrange those windows across all of your monitors as you wish.
   4) Go again to the tray menu and hit **Save test windows as snap layout**
   5) A confirmation dialog will ask you if you want to save, hit yes.

-  Now you will be able using the Shift key to sanp the window you move to the pointed zone, Add the Ctrl key and drag the cursor to extend the windows across several zones.
+  Now you will be able using the Shift key to snap the window you move to the pointed zone, Add the Ctrl key and drag the cursor to extend the windows across several zones.
 If the cursor is close from two or more zones then the window will also be extended to several zones.
 Use the `InterZone` value to adjust this threshold distance in pixels (default 32).
-- New: Added the **Restore FancyZones snapped windows** option in the Advanced tab and `FancyZone` option in the `[Zones]` section of the ini. set it to 1 if you want AltSnap to be able to restore windows that were snapped using PowerToys' FancyZones.
+- **New:** Added the **Restore FancyZones snapped windows** option in the Advanced tab and `FancyZone` option in the `[Zones]` section of the ini. set it to 1 if you want AltSnap to be able to restore windows that were snapped using PowerToys' FancyZones.
 This only applies to x86_64 builds of AltSnap.
 I highly recommend this to FancyZones users.
-- New added a `AResize` whitelist in the `[Blacklist]` section of the .ini file in order to force altdrag to resize windows that do not have the `WS_THICKFRAME` style, when the Resize all windows option is disabled.
+- **New:** Added a `AResize` whitelist in the `[Blocklist]` section of the .ini file in order to force AltDrag to resize windows that do not have the `WS_THICKFRAME` style, when the Resize all windows option is disabled.
-- New: Added the option to move windows via AltDrag without hotkey, by clickling on the titlebar.
+- **New:** Added the option to move windows via AltDrag without hotkey, by clickling on the titlebar.
 It is similar to the **hooks windows** feature that was present in the original AltDrag and can be activated via the `TitlebarMove` option in the `[Advanced]` section of the .ini.
-- New: Now a **modifier key** can be set instead of the invert Move/resize key in order to use an alternate set of customizable actions for all buttons.
+- **New:** Now a **modifier key** can be set instead of the invert Move/resize key in order to use an alternate set of customizable actions for all buttons.
 They can be configured in the Mouse tab of the config dialog, or manually in the `.ini`, using a B suffix for buttons e.g., `LMBB=Resize`.
-- New: Maximize Vertically action, use Shift to maximize horizontally.
+- **New:** Maximize Vertically action, use Shift to maximize horizontally.
-- Changed default `RefreshRate` to 0 to favor smoothest movement instead of performances also default is now `MoveRate=1` and `ResizeRate=2`.
+- Changed default `RefreshRate` to 0 to favor the smoothest movement instead of performances also default is now `MoveRate=1` and `ResizeRate=2`.
-- Restore informations for snapped windows are now stored in Windows properties.
-This simplifies the code, and allows altdrag to be restarted without loosing restore info, also restore informations become shared between different AltSnap instances.
+- Restore information for snapped windows are now stored in Windows properties.
+This simplifies the code, and allows AltDrag to be restarted without loosing restore info, also restore information shared between different AltSnap instances.
 - Updated to tdm-gcc-10.3 for i386 and x86_64 builds with one compiler.
 - Updated Chinese translation by *Yatao Li* (`zh_CN.ini`).